slexisvn/query_engine/docs/06-scale/48-partitioning-and-pruning.md

 ## Traps

-**Round-robin is a placement, not a partitioning.** It balances rows perfectly and tells you nothing; every decision in this chapter needs a *value-based* strategy with a partition key.
+**Round-robin partitions by position rather than key value.** It can balance row counts without proving where a particular key lives.
+Key-based pruning and co-location need a value-based strategy and a partition key.

 **Nothing sets `_partitionKey` outside the tests.** The pruner and `_areColocated` both short-circuit on it, so from the CLI, pruning prunes nothing and no join is co-located.